-Space is what people-carriers are all about, and the Galaxy has more than most.
+Space is what people carriers are all about, and the Galaxy has more than most.
 The cabin is brilliantly thought out, and hugely roomy.
-Every Galaxy has 7 seats, and even the pair in the back have enough head and legroom for adults.
+Every Galaxy has seven seats, and even the pair in the back have enough head and legroom for adults.

 There’s more to the Galaxy’s cabin than sheer space though – it has lots of clever tricks up its sleeve.
 There are individual seats rather than a bench in the middle - and they slide, recline and fold independently.
 In fact, there are enough seating permutations to make your head spin.

-Here’s an example – let’s say you’ve got a long load to put in the boot but you need space for 5 passengers.
-Lower the outer seats in the 2nd and 3rd rows and you have space for your lengthy luggage and 5 people.
+Here’s an example – let’s say you’ve got a long load to put in the boot but you need space for five passengers.
+Lower the outer seats in the second and third rows and you have space for your lengthy luggage and five people.

 The cabin is solidly made as well as practical, and all the controls are logically laid out.
 Most drivers should find the driving position comfortable, and there’s enough adjustment to the seat and wheel for both short and tall drivers to get settled.